Tyre Nichols remembered as beautiful soul with creative eye | Federal News Network

 “My vision is to bring my viewers deep into what I am seeing through my eye and out through my lens,” Nichols wrote.
 “People have a story to tell, why not capture it.”

+He died three days later at a hospital, and the officers have since been charged with second-degree murder and other offenses.

 “Nobody’s perfect, nobody.
-But he was damn near,” his mother, RowVaughn Wells, said at a news conference this week, moments after she watched the video of her son being beaten to death.
+But he was damn near,” his mother, RowVaughn Wells, said at a news conference this week, moments after she watched the video of her son being beaten.
 “He was damn near perfect.”

-He was the baby of their family, born 12 years after his closest siblings.
+He was the baby of their family.
 He had a 4-year-old son and worked hard to better himself as a father, his family said.
-He was an avid skateboarder from Sacramento, California, and came to Memphis just before the pandemic and got stuck.
+He was an avid skateboarder from Sacramento, California, and came to Memphis just before the coronavirus pandemic and got stuck.
 But he was fine with it because he was with his mother, and they were incredibly close, Wells said.
 He had her name tattooed on his arm.

 Friends at a memorial service this week described him as joyful and lovable.

-Note: This story was first published on January 27, 2023.
-It was updated on February 3, 2023, to correct Nichols’ age in relationship to his siblings.
-He was 11 years younger than his oldest sister.